 After scientific, technical and programmatic review and consideration of appropriate factors, the NSF Program Officer recommends to the cognizant Division Director whether the proposal should be declined or recommended for award.
-NSF strives to be able to tell applicants whether their proposals have been declined or recommended for funding within six months.
-Large or particularly complex proposals from new awardees may require additional review and processing time.
-The time interval begins on the deadline or recommendation.
+NSF strives to be able to tell proposers whether their proposals have been declined or recommended for funding within six months.
+Large or particularly complex proposals or proposals from new recipients may require additional review and processing time.
+The time interval begins on the deadline or target date, or receipt date, whichever is later.
+The interval ends when the Division Director acts upon the Program Officer's recommendation.

-After programmatic approval has been obtained, the proposals recommended for funding will be forwarded to the Division of Grants and Agreements for review of business, financial, and policy implications.
+After programmatic approval has been obtained, the proposals recommended for funding will be forwarded to the Division of Grants and Agreements or the Division of Acquisition and Cooperative Support for review of business, financial, and policy implications.
 After an administrative review has occurred, Grants and Agreements Officers perform the processing and issuance of a grant or other agreement.
 Proposers are cautioned that only a Grants and Agreements Officer may make commitments, obligations or awards on behalf of NSF or authorize the expenditure of funds.
 No commitment on the part of NSF should be inferred from technical or budgetary discussions with a NSF Program Officer.
 A Principal Investigator or organization that makes financial or personnel commitments in the absence of a grant or cooperative agreement signed by the NSF Grants and Agreements Officer does so at their own risk.